-A turntable stylus reads the grooves in a vinyl record, which consists of tiny wavy lines to represent the audio contained on the record.
+A turntable stylus reads the grooves in a vinyl record.
 The stylus, or needle, vibrates as it tracks the grooves.
 The vibrations are carried through a small metal rod to the inside of the cartridge containing a moving magnet or coil.
 An electrical signal is induced by the movement of the magnet or coil, which is then passed to metal pins on the back of the cartridge.
 Wires inside the tonearm of the turntable send the audio signal to the preamp, which you then connect to your receiver or amplifier.

 Understanding the Components

 So how does a turntable stylus work?
 First, you should understand the main components that hold the stylus:

 The tone arm is the metal arm that holds the cartridge containing the stylus.
 A counterweight is placed on the other end of the arm to adjust the weight of the stylus as it tracks the grooves.
 A head shell is attached to the end of the arm that holds the cartridge.
 The head shell is typically plastic and often compatible with a wide range of cartridges.

 The cartridge houses the components responsible for picking up and creating an audio signal.
 The stylus, which is also called a stylus tip or needle, is attached to a metal rod called a cantilever.
 The cantilever extends from the inside of the cartridge, where it is attached to a magnet or a coil of wire, depending on the type of cartridge.
 Cartridges consist of either a moving magnet or moving coil.